Semi-supervised Triply Robust Inductive Transfer Learning: Introduction

-The second challenge arises from the lack of direct observation on the clinical outcomes of interest for training supervised prediction models.
-Extracting precise clinical outcome information requires resource consuming manual chart review which is not scalable.
-On the other hand, readily available proxies such as diagnosis codes do not accurately reflect the true outcome information.
-To efficiently leverage both the limited labeled observations and the imperfect surrogates, it is critical to incorporate {\em semi-supervised (SS) learning} strategies to combine information from both labeled and unlabeled observations.
+The second challenge arises from the lack of direct observation of the clinical outcomes needed for training supervised prediction models.
+Precise clinical outcome data often require extensive manual chart review, which is not scalable.
+Alternative sources like diagnosis codes are readily available but lack accuracy.
+To efficiently leverage both the limited labeled data and the imperfect surrogates, it is critical to incorporate {\em semi-supervised (SS) learning} strategies to combine information from both labeled and unlabeled observations.
 The third challenge comes from the high dimensionality of the feature space.
-Both the number of candidate predictors for the prediction model, such as genetic markers, and the number of candidate surrogates can be large.
+Both the number of candidate predictors, such as genetic markers, and the number of candidate surrogates from EHR can be large.

 Much progress has been made in transfer learning and SS learning in recent years, both in low and high dimensional settings.
-However, there is a paucity of literature on robust transfer learning under SS settings to leverage large sized unlabeled source and target data while the label sizes are small.
-We aim to address this gap by developing a {\bf S}emi-supervised {\bf T}riply {\bf R}obust {\bf I}nductive trans{\bf F}er {\bf LE}arning (STRIFLE) method that effectively leverages such data structure to improve the estimation and prediction accuracy of risk modeling in the underrepresented population.
-Specifically, we consider a covariate shift setting, which allows the predictors, $\X$, and the surrogates, $\S$, to have different distributions in the target population and the source population; but assume that the two populations share the same conditional distribution of the outcome $Y$ given $\S$ and $\X$.
+However, there is a paucity of literature on robust transfer learning under SS settings to leverage the large amount of unlabeled source and target data while the amount of target labeled data is small.
+We aim to address this gap by developing a {\bf S}emi-supervised {\bf T}riply {\bf R}obust {\bf I}nductive trans{\bf F}er {\bf LE}arning (STRIFLE) method that effectively leverages such data structure to improve the estimation and prediction accuracy of risk modeling in the underrepresented target population.
+Specifically, we consider a covariate shift setting, which allows the predictors, $\X$, and the surrogates of the labels, $\S$, to have different distributions in the target and the source population.
+We assume that the two populations share the same conditional distribution of the outcome $Y$ given $\X$ and $\S$, but allow the conditional distribution of the outcome $Y$ given $\X$ to differ between the two populations.
+In EHR applications, since $\S$ can be highly predictive of the response, $Y$ given $\X$ and $\S$ tends to be more consistent across populations compared with $Y$ given $\X$.
 In both populations, we have a small number of labeled observations and a large number of unlabeled observations, respectively.
 Further, the number of the candidate predictors and the surrogates can be much larger than the number of labeled observations.